ibm-cloud-architecture/icp-backup/docs/mongodb.md

 # Backup and Restore the MongoDB Database in IBM Cloud Private (2.1.0.3 and Newer)

+# THIS PAGE IS STILL UNDER CONTRUCTION.
+WE WILL UPDATE THESE STEPS SOON

 IBM MongoDB datastore is used by IBM Cloud Private(ICP) to store information for OIDC service, metering service (IBM® Cloud Product Insights), Helm repository server, and Helm API server and more.
 It runs as a Kubernetes statefulset **icp-mongodb** on the Master Nodes.
-If you inspect your cluster you will the pods in this statefulset named **icp-mongodb-(increment) that each mounts storage to local host path.
+If you inspect your cluster you will the pods in this statefulset named **icp-mongodb-(increment)** that each mounts storage to local host path.
 The StatefulSet is exposed as NodePort service as “mongodb”.
-There are 8 databases in ICP:

 ## Topic Overview